 “We’ve always loved this song,”writes the band.
 “It’s profoundly meaningful.
 We started to play it during our tour VIP soundchecks, and our fans really responded to it….
 The feedback was exceptional.”

-Following up their recent successful album, Little Army – as well as a tour to celebrate the 25th anniversary of the band’s debut album, Picture Of Health, that included a remastered edition – the Headstones plan to release a new record later this year and are rolling out new concert dates.
+Following up their recent successful album, Little Army – as well as a tour to celebrate the 25th anniversary of the band’s debut album, Picture Of Health, that included a remastered edition – the Headstones plan to release a new record later this year and are rolling out future concert dates.